Padres

 Although Jack McKeon never saw postseason action as the Padres manager from 1988-1990, he left the team with an impressive .541 winning percentage.

 Finally, Bruce Bochy led San Diego from 1995 to 2006.
-Although he finished his coaching career in San Diego with a winning percentage of just under .500, he was responsible for guiding the Padres to their second ever World Series appearance and also lead San Diego to four postseasons.
+Although he finished his coaching career in San Diego with a winning percentage of just under .500, according to the San Diego Padres stats, he was responsible for guiding the Padres to their second ever World Series appearance and also lead San Diego to four postseasons.

 Padres Recent Trend